 The emergence of master nodes in cryptocurrency started with Dash.
 The best time to know if it is worth checking out is now!
-Especially with over 490 blockchain programs already utilising the package.
+Especially with over 490 blockchain programs already utilizing the package.
 Let us understand the major differences between Master Nodes and Crypto Mining.

 There are two major methods of acquiring cryptocurrencies — mining and trading.
 Mining involves the use of sophisticated machines for the simplification of complex mathematical tasks.
 Tokens (crypto) are rewarded at the end of each task.
 Trading, on the other hand, involves taking a calculated risk on the price movement of cryptos before buying or selling.